There's No Place Like Home (Once Upon a Time)

 "There's No Place Like Home" is episode twenty-two of the third season of the American fantasy drama series Once Upon a Time, and the show's 66th episode overall, which aired on May 11, 2014.
 The episode serves as the conclusion of a two-part season finale with "Snow Drifts", written by series creators Edward Kitsis & Adam Horowitz, and directed by Ralph Hemecker.

 Commentators responded positively to the episode, commenting mainly on Jennifer Morrison's role, the time-travel storyline as a whole, and the introduction of a central character for the fourth season.

 Upon airing, the episode was watched by 6.80 million viewers and attained an 18-49 rating of 2.3, placing first in its timeslot and first for the night.

+Title card

+The original broadcast showed a new set of graphics highlights the "O" of the series title as a mirror with a swan in the Enchanted Forest.

+Later broadcasts showed a time travel wormhole portal opening in the Enchanted Forest.